 Cookery takes place on a weekly basis as part of our KS2 Enrichment programme.
 Many classes cook at other times during the year and demonstrate good food safety practice.

 School lunch for all those who want it is made daily, using fresh ingredients, in our kitchen.
 There is always a choice of either a meat or vegetarian meal.
-The menu changes daily, on a three week rolling schedule.
-This is published at the beginning of term and displayed on the notice board.
-Each day, the menu is written, by one of the year 6 children, on a black board which is placed in a prominent position in the dining hall so that children can make their choices before getting to the counter.
+The menu changes daily, on a two week rolling schedule.
+This is published at the beginning of term in Headlines and on the website.
 There is a salad and fruit bar from which children can serve themselves.

-St Aidan’s and the catering service are committed to providing alternative food for pupils with medically proven food allergies.
+St Aidan’s and our kitchen team are committed to providing alternative food for pupils with medically proven food allergies.
 Parents or carers must inform the school about any such allergies in writing, providing evidence, eg. a letter from their GP or hospital.

-Dinner money must be paid in advance, either weekly or half-termly; cheques should be made out to ‘St Aidan’s LBH’ and taken to the school office where a receipt will be issued and a record made on our electronic system.
+Dinner money must be paid in advance, either weekly or half-termly; payments should be made via the SchoolMoney system.

 During the morning break the children are supervised by a minimum of two adults, one of whom will be a teacher.
 An additional member of staff is on duty to offer first aid.
 Unless it is exceptionally cold or raining, the children will be outside during break time.
 Lunchtime supervision is managed by midday supervisors.